rubocode/frontier.nvim/doc/design/elements.md

 and map it to the internal abstraction and voila, you have a working colorscheme.

-Now, it would be a shame if you had to map the palette into each highlight.
+It would be a shame if you had to map the palette into each highlight.
 That is just a tedious job.
 We have now expressed the editor display properties in semantic terms.
-So if your background color is some colors, you can just pick that up and use it in your menus.
+So if your background color is some color, you can just pick that up and use it in your menus.
 We now have the capabilty for default links inside the abstraction.
-You only need to provide a customization when the default is not acceptable.
+You only need to provide a customization when the default is not acceptable or not pleasing enough for your sophisticated intuition.

+Ultimately, it would be a waste of your life to spend it designing elegant aesthetics for code monkeys.
+So, you take the high road.
+You try to do something that delights you, all the way.
+Anyone who likes it can enjoy it for free thanks to open source.
+If no one else does, I still made one for myself!

+> When you’re a carpenter making a beautiful chest of drawers,
+> you’re not going to use a piece of plywood on the back,
+> even though it faces the wall and nobody will ever see it.
+> You’ll know it’s there, so you’re going to use a beautiful
+> piece of wood on the back.
+> For you to sleep well at night, the aesthetic, the quality,
+> has to be carried all the way through."
+> **Steve Jobs**

 The design challenge now becomes one of creating an accurate internal asbtraction that is congruent with the problem at hand to eliminate